 Jo produced this six-part series for ITV, which aired in July/August 2016 and was a big ratings success.

 Jo is one of the UK’s best-known and most experienced freelance producers of TV comedy and drama.
 She has worked on many of our most admired and loved programmes: she began her career on a then-new soap opera called Eastenders, before going on to executive produce series such as Pie in the Sky and Love Hurts.
 She won a BAFTA for A Rather English Marriage and an Emmy for Dirty Tricks.
 She produced the revival of the hit comedy Birds of a Feather for Retort/ITV and the series Brief Encounters for CPL/ITV.
 Most recently she has produced the second series of the popular ITV series MANHUNT.
 She produced the first series in 2018.

 Jo has recently started a second career writing historical biographies.
-Her first book, The pioneering life of Mary Wortley Montagu, will be published in March 2021.
+Her first book, The pioneering life of Mary Wortley Montagu, was published in March 2021.

 If you look the right way, you can see that the whole world is a garden

 Between 2013-2015, Stuart was the editor-in-chief of this hugely successful coalition Government campaign focused on small to medium-sized enterprises.